-This 2008 edition reflects the latest aviation industry procedures, equipment, techniques and regulations.
-It is a key reference for all the information necessary to operate an aircraft and for passing the FAA Knowledge Exam and Practical Test (checkride).
-Newly illustrated with hundreds of full-color drawings and photographs!
+This 2016 edition reflects the latest aviation industry procedures, equipment, techniques and regulations, including unmanned aircraft systems (UAS), and is a key reference in the Airman Certification Standards (ACS).
+Illustrated with hundreds of full-color drawings and photographs!

 If not completely satisfied with any product,

 return it within 30 days for a prompt, friendly refund.